Ammonium Nitrate Solution 20-0-0

 Minor Inhalation:

 Loosen tight clothing.
-Rest in a well ventilated area.
-If irritation or symptoms persist obtain medical attention.
+Rest in a well-ventilated area.
+If irritation or symptoms persist, obtain medical attention.

 Severe Inhalation: